 Busses will take the participants to the city where we have an official welcome party

-During these sessions you will get important information about different aspects of ISUP.
+During the Introduction meeting you will get important information about different aspects of ISUP.

 Date: 25 June 2018

-Session 2: 1.00 pm – 3.00 pm followed by Campus Tour organized by the Social Coordinators
+Time: 1:00 pm - 3:00 pm - followed by a Campus Tour organised by the Social Coordinators